ianmcburnie/a11y-first-workshop/README.md

 </div>
 ```

+Note that the `aria-live` attribute **must** go on the ancestor of the dynamic content, and not on the dymamic content itself (i.e. in this example it must go on the outer div, not the inner span).

 Now when the error message text appears, it will announce the new text that displayed inside of the live region.
 The value of polite informs assistive technology to make this announcement after all other current announcements in queue.
 A value of assertive would push the announcement to the front of that queue.
 I wish it had been called 'rude'!

 ### Required Field

 You may have noticed that we have removed the validation for missing first name and last name, and we are no longer doing any checks on the client for missing values.
 Why?
 Because there is another well established pattern for this.
 Required fields.

-The convention for sighted users is to add an asterisk next to each field.
-To convey the same information to assistive technology, we use the `aria-required` property.
-Note that correct use of listbox (applying a sensible default) means that we shouldn't need to denote a listbox as a required field.

 1. Add an asterisk after label text for email, password and phone
 1. Add `aria-required="true"` to textbox for email, password and phone
+1. Add `checked` state to personal account type radio to set it as the default
 1. Demonstrate that screen reader reads this new 'required' state
     * It also reads the asterisk, which isn't too disastrous, but let's address it in the next step

+The convention for sighted users is to add an asterisk next to each field.
+To convey the same information to assistive technology, we use the `aria-required` property.
+Note that correct use of listbox (applying a sensible default) means that we shouldn't need to denote a listbox as a required field.

 ### Redundant Text